rakibulhaque9954/SRGAN_GCP/README.md

 Training was executed over 9 epochs across 3 days initially, followed by a secondary phase using the expanded dataset, resulting in improved performance and a higher PSNR value.

 ### Results
-The extended training with the enriched dataset culminated in a PSNR of 29.35, a testament to the model's enhanced super-resolution capabilities.
+The extended training with the enriched dataset culminated in a PSNR of **29.35**, a testament to the model's enhanced super-resolution capabilities.
+Here is the notebook [repository](https://github.com/rakibulhaque9954/SRGAN-from-scratch/blob/7ec72b1dd694e2b90e24d6ec8ff885cf8eb35c22/SRGAN_from_scratch.ipynb).

 ## Website and API Interface Using Flask